davidcoles/vc5/README.md

 * `cd vc5/cmd`
 * `cp config.sample.yaml config.yaml` (edit config.yaml to match your requirements)
 * `make` (pulls down the [libbpf](https://github.com/libbpf/libbpf) library, builds the binary and JSON config file)
-* `./vc5 -a 10.1.10.100 config.json eth0` (amend to use your server's IP address and ethernet interface)
+* `./vc5 10.1.10.100 config.json eth0` (amend to use your server's IP address and ethernet interface)
 * A web console will be on your load balancer server's port 80 by default
 * Add your VIP to the loopback device on your backend servers (eg.: `ip addr add 192.168.101.1/32 dev lo`)
 * Configure your network/client to send traffic for your VIP to the load balancer, either via BGP (see config file) or static routing